-Civil society is critical for sustaining democracy in Ukraine.
-USAID is helping to develop the capacity of non-governmental organizations to have an impact on government policy and decision-making.
-Through support to Ukraine’s independent media, USAID is enhancing journalistic professionalism, ethics and monitoring capabilities.
-Finally, USAID provides targeted support to ensure that elections are free and fair, while also working to increase the accountability of political parties and elected officials to Ukraine’s citizenry.
+Civil society is critical to sustaining democracy in Ukraine.
+USAID develops the capacity of non-governmental organizations to monitor the government, protect human rights, and ensure that citizens have a voice in government decision making.
+By training Ukraine’s independent media, USAID enhances journalistic professionalism, ethics, and monitoring capabilities.
+USAID political processes programs ensure that elections are free and fair, at the same time making political parties and elected officials more accountable to their constituents.

 Chemonics International, Inc.

 Through coordination with Ukrainian partners, other U.S. Government supported programs, and international donors, this activity supports government and non-government-based efforts to establish an independent, accountable, transparent, and effective justice system that upholds the rule of law and is empowered to fight corruption.
 Specifically, the activity strengthens judicial independence, increases accountability and transparency while instituting rule of law, enhances justice administration, improves the quality of legal education, and expands access to justice wile expanding human rights.

 Responding to Human Rights Violations and Empowering Citizens and Human Rights Defenders in Ukraine (Human Rights in Action program)

 September 8, 2014 – September 7, 2017

 The "Human Rights in Action" program is Mission's first stand-alone human rights activity to respond to human rights violations and empower human rights activists through: 1) Human rights monitoring and advocacy; 2) Strategic litigation on human rights cases; 3) Awareness raising and citizen empowerment regarding human rights; and 4) Strengthening the Chernihiv Educational Human Rights House.